Georgia State Route 84

-State Route 84 (SR 84) is a 3.6 mi state highway, located entirely within the south-central part of Gwinnett County in the U.S. state of Georgia.
+State Route 84 (SR 84), also known as Grayson Parkway, or Georgia 84, is a 3.6 mi state highway, located entirely within the south-central part of Gwinnett County in the U.S. state of Georgia.
 It connects US 78/SR 10 in Snellville with SR 20 in Grayson.
 It is Georgia's shortest two-digit state route.

 Route description

 SR 84 begins at an intersection with US 78/SR 10 (known as Main Street East SW west of this intersection and Athens Highway east of it) in the southeastern part of Snellville.
 Here, the roadway continues to the south-southwest as Rockdale Circle SW.
 SR 84 heads north-northeast on Grayson Parkway, through partially rural and residential areas.
 Almost immediately, it leaves the city limits of Snellville.
 Just before meeting the northern terminus of Falcon Ridge Drive, it begins to curve to the northeast.
 Just before intersecting the western terminus of Lakemeadow Lane, it curves back to the north-northeast.
 After entering the city of Grayson, it curves back to the northeast.
 Just before an intersection with the southern terminus of Rock Springs Road SW, the highway curves back to the north-northeast.
 Just after this intersection, it passes the Gwinnett County Public Library's Grayson Branch.
 Right after this library, the highway curves back to the northeast.
 After an intersection with Rosebud Road SW, it passes Grayson Park.
 Then, it passes the city hall of the city and Grayson Elementary School.
 A short distance later, it meets its eastern terminus, an intersection with SR 20 (known as Grayson Highway SW west of this intersection and Loganville Highway SW east of it).
 Here, the roadway continues to the northeast as Grayson–New Hope Road SE.